wolfpup-software/file_server/README.md

 Change the `port` property to serve from a different port.

 Change the `directory` property to target an alternative directory.
+The `directory` property can be an absolute or relative path.
+A relative path is relative to the location of the JSON configuration file.

 An example of a valid configuration can be found at `file_server/v0.1/file_server.example.json`